trackmage/trackmage-woo-shipment-tracking/readme.txt

 = Minimum Requirements =

+* WordPress 4.9.1 or greater.
+WordPress 5.4 or greater is recommended
+* WooCommerce 3.8 or greater.
+WooCommerce 4.2.0 or greater is recommended
-* PHP 5.6 or greater is recommended
+* PHP version 5.6 or greater.
+PHP 7.2 or greater is recommended
-* WooCommerce 3.8 or greater is recommended
+* MySQL version 5.0 or greater.
+MySQL 5.6 or greater is recommended

 = Installation Steps =